The True Cost of Manual Job Management for NZ Tradies

 You send out a quote for a deck in Queenstown. $18,000 job, decent margin, right in your wheelhouse.
 You never hear back.
 You assume they went with someone else or changed their mind.

 Here's what probably happened: they got three quotes.
 Yours was competitive.
 But the other two tradies followed up.
-They called on day 3 to check if there were any questions.
-They sent a polite email on day 7.
-By day 10, one of them had the job.
+One called a few days later to check if there were any questions.
+Another sent a polite email the week after.
+Soon enough, one of them had the job.

 You didn't lose because your quote was bad.
 You lost because you didn't follow up and they did.